PakistanAI/Educational_guide/README.md

 Disadvatages:
 - Delivering mathematical intuition becomes difficult due to the increased mathematical complexity in certain algorithms
-- Octave/MATLAB is used for programming assignments in the course - a language that is now used less within the machine learning community
+- Octave/MATLAB is used for programming assignments in the course (less recognised programming language within the machine learning community)

 #### [Machine Learning on Coursera by Carlos Guestrin and Emily Fox](https://www.coursera.org/learn/ml-foundations)
 Access: Audit / Financial aid (2-3 weeks approval time) / Payment